How many of us have been scared out of our wits because we thought our period might be late?

 It might also be a good idea to track your periods so you can keep an eye on symptoms that have been linked to reproductive health issues such as PCOS, PCOD, PMDD, etc. The more you know your body up close, the easier it will be for you to notice subtle changes.

-To calculate your menstrual cycle, you can count the days between your last few periods.
-Beginning from the first day of your period, count till the day before your next period.
-You should do this for a few more cycles.
-Lastly, add up the total number of days and then divide it by the total number of cycles.
-This is the average number of days in your menstrual cycle.
+Start with determining the days in your average period cycle.
+To calculate your menstrual cycle, count the days between your last few periods.
+Count the days between your most recent cycles to determine your menstrual cycle.
+Start counting from the first day of your period to the day before your next period.
+Repeat this for a few cycles, and add up all the total number of days and then divide it by the total number of cycles.
+This gives you the average number of days in your menstrual cycle.

 If all this mathematics has already given you a headache, there’s good news.
 You can track your periods and ovulation days very simply by using apps available on the internet.
 Don’t we all just love technology!